 Advanced Trad Anchors > The Quad Anchor

-Advanced Trad Anchors > The Quad Anchor The ‘Quad Anchor’ is an anchor system which self-adjusts to keep an equal force on each anchor point.
-It can be better than other methods of equalizing in…
+Advanced Trad Anchors: The Quad Anchor What is a Quad Anchor?
+The ‘Quad Anchor’ is an anchor system which self-adjusts to keep an equal force on each anchor point.
+It can be better than other…

-Advanced Trad Anchors > The Quad Anchor The ‘Quad Anchor’ is an anchor system which self-adjusts to keep an equal force on each anchor point.
-It can be better than other methods of equalizing in…
+Advanced Trad Anchors: The Quad Anchor What is a Quad Anchor?
+The ‘Quad Anchor’ is an anchor system which self-adjusts to keep an equal force on each anchor point.
+It can be better than other…

-Trad Anchors – How To Set up a Top Rope With the security of an anchored rope above, top-roping is the safest way to climb.
-A top-roped climber can rest on the rope whenever they…
+Trad Anchors: Setting Up a Top Rope With the security of an anchored rope above, top-roping is the safest way to climb.
+A top-roped climber can rest on the rope whenever they are too tired…

-Sport Anchors – Cleaning the Anchor ‘Cleaning’ a sport anchor means removing all of your gear from it.
+Cleaning a Sport Climbing Anchor ‘Cleaning’ a sport anchor means removing all of your gear from it.
 Three of the main ways to do this are described below.
-Which you choose depends on the…
+Which you choose depends on the type…

 How To Belay with a GriGri Belaying at the crag is more difficult than belaying indoors.
 Uneven ground, falling rocks, strong sunlight, wind, insects, stray children and dogs are just some of the factors which…

-Top Rope Climbing: How To Belay This article explains how to belay for top rope climbing.
-Using a belay device makes it possible for the belayer’s limited grip strength to control the large forces generated…
+Top Rope Climbing: How to Belay Top Rope Belaying Techniques Using a belay device makes it possible for the belayer’s limited grip strength to control the large forces generated in a fall.
+How easy this…

-Top Rope Climbing Calls Climbing calls are certain words that climbers use so everyone knows exactly what is happening.
-These calls may seem a bit excessive when you’re standing next to each other in the…
+Top Rope Climbing Calls What are Climbing Calls?
+Climbing calls are certain words that climbers use so everyone knows exactly what is happening.
+These calls may seem a bit excessive when you’re standing next to…

 The Difference Between Top Rope and Lead Climbing There are two main types of climbing system; top roping and leading.
 Both of these use the rope and gear to catch a fall, but in different…